Cybersecurity Risk Management Plans and Workplace Safety Part 2

 Posted in: Commercial Insurance

 As mentioned in the first installment of this blog series, cyber risk management has become a mission-critical activity for a long-term viability of any organization, which should be driven by leadership and involve all technology users.
-But often, building and implementing a cyber risk management strategy is quite challenging for non-technical executives.
-To help, in our last post, we identified five common, proven workplace safety culture strategies with which most organizations are likely familiar and can use to improve their cyber risk management plan.
+But often, building and implementing a cybersecurity risk management plan is quite challenging for non-technical executives.
+To help, in our last post, we identified five common, proven workplace safety culture strategies with which most organizations are likely familiar and can use to improve their cybersecurity risk management plan.
 Here are four more proven best practices.

 1. Workplace Safety Culture Strategy: Near-miss Investigations

 The best-in-class risk and safety management efforts include an analysis of all near-miss incidents.
 If an employee was almost hit by a falling object, that incident should be investigated as thoroughly as if the employee was actually injured.
 This allows the root-cause to be uncovered and allows corrective actions to be taken.
 Then, you should share the lesson learned company-wide to avoid a repeat incident BEFORE it results in a large loss.